Homemade Gooey Cinnamon Rolls with Vanilla Icing

 Instructions

-- In a bowl, mix together brown sugar and cinnamon until all is combined.
+- Make the cinnamon rolls filling.
+In a bowl, mix together brown sugar and cinnamon until all is combined.
 Set aside.
 I prefer using brown sugar for this cinnamon sugar mixture instead of granulated sugar.
 Brown sugar gives these cinnamon rolls a more moist, sweet toffee flavor.
-Win win!

-- Carefully brush the melted butter over the dough.
+- Add the cinnamon roll filling.
+Carefully brush the rectangle with melted butter.
 Sprinkle the cinnamon sugar mixture evenly over the melted butter.

-- Preheat the oven to 350ºF.
+- Bake the rolls.
+Preheat the oven to 350ºF.
 Bake the rolls for 25-28 minutes or until golden brown on top.
-Let them cool for 15 minutes before icing.
+At the 15-minute mark, cover the top of the rolls with aluminum foil to avoid them browning too much.
+Let them cool for 30 minutes before icing.